5 min read

 • Boutique agencies: 9–12 months is often quoted, especially for complex multi-country or multi-brand work.
 There are some good companies in this bracket.
 But velocity requires experience and if this is their first rodeo they are going to make friends with the dirt a few times during your project before they get back on the horse.
 That takes time.

 • Unassisted Internal team: This is the riskiest and likely longest project pathway of all.
-It is not that your team is’;t great.
+It is not that your team isn't great.
 But they have a day job.
 They cannot commit full time to a composable project, they cannot give it their full attention.
 And they have minimal experience of a composable build and what can derail these kinds of projects.
 They are good people.
 They want to do the project.
 But on their own they will make mistakes that will cost you months or lead the project into the weeds.

 What 64Labs Actually Delivers